ONSdigital/statistical-methods-library/.github/pull_request_template.md

 ## Description

-Add a more detailed description of the pr including background and ticket references if necessary.
+Add a more detailed description of the pr if necessary (can reference release notes if included).